 "Messaging is often the most convenient way to get things done with a business.
 As more businesses enable messaging, we expect consumer-to-business interaction to shift in a measurable way toward messaging, just as consumers have in their personal lives." – Rob Lawson, Global Partnerships, Google6

 Most customer support contacts are made via phone, with a large percentage of those calls starting with a web search.
 By positioning chat on search engines like Google, enterprises can funnel those contacts through the messaging channel first.
 This has the potential to deliver millions of dollars in cost savings over the year.
 At the same time, you’re making things better for your customers—which is always better for business.

-To learn more about implementing messaging for your business, schedule a demo today.
+To learn more about implementing messaging for your business, contact us today.

 1 Conversocial, 2019: The State of Digital Customer Experience 2019

 3 Source: Facebook